ReuschelCGN/faster-routes/README.md

 - `git clone https://github.com/ccev/faster-routes.git && cd faster-routes && cp config-example.json config.json`, then fill in the config's db part
 - In the faster-routes directory, create a new file `geofence.txt`.
 This file should contain the geofence you want your route to be calculated it in.
 - Run `cluster.py`
 - A file called `route.txt` will be created.
-Copy the content of this file as new optimized route back to your RDM Mon instance.
+Copy the content of this file as new optimized route back to your RDM mon instance.
 - Finished.

-If you want to create a new route, just change `faster-routes/geofence.txt`, run `cluster.py`, copy content of `route.txt` to RDM Mon instance and review the results.
+If you want to create a new route, just change `faster-routes/geofence.txt`, run `cluster.py`, copy content of `route.txt` to RDMs mon instance and review the results.

 ### How it works and what te config does